 PARIS (AP) - Coco Chanel once said: “The most courageous act is still to think for yourself.”

-Day five of Paris Fashion Week showed that even today the legendary fashion designer’s words ring true.
+Day five of Paris Fashion Week did not lose sight of the legendary fashion designer’s words.

-Saturday presented a gold mine of eclectic and individual shows: Each one with a unique stamp of their designer.
+Saturday presented a gold mine of eclectic and individual shows, each with a unique stamp of their designer.

 Viktor & Rolf, meanwhile, went back to their signature plays on oversized proportion to produce a glitzy show _ as they prepare to celebrate 20 years since they founded the label.

 The epitome of femininity, Cacharel, explored spring through the natural colors of mother nature, in a trademark delicate display.